SPE Canada Invites You To Join Us In The Mountains At The Beautiful Banff Springs Hotel!

 - Discussion on NCG’s

-- Two breakout sessions- SAGD Targeting and Cased Hole Cement Practices and Challenges
+- Two breakout sessions- Long Reach Laterals and SAGD Targeting and Cased Hole Cement Practices and Challenges

 - Two pre-event training courses: Extended Reach Well Design and Operational Practices and Flow-Control-Devices for Thermal Recovery Operations